luolinzhen/luolinzhen.github.io/content/en/research/_index.md

 PI: [Dr. Nancy Mendoza](https://csw.osu.edu/faculty/mendoza-nancy-ph-d/)

-In the United States, kinship families often form when parents face significant challenges such as substance abuse, domestic violence, incarceration, severe illness, or death.
-These families frequently encounter unique barriers that limit their access to essential services, including healthcare.
-This project aimed to evaluate the needs and benefits of school-based dental healthcare services for kinship families by distributing questionnaires to caregivers with experience using these programs.
-The study sought to understand how school-based dental services addresses the specific challenges kinship families face and to assess its potential to reduce health disparities and racial inequities.
-By centering the experiences and perspectives of caregivers, this research provides actionable insights to improve the effectiveness of these programs and promote equitable access to oral healthcare for vulnerable populations.
+In the United States, kinship families often form when parents face challenges such as substance abuse, domestic violence, incarceration, serious illness, or death.
+This project evaluated the needs and benefits of school-based dental services for kinship families by surveying caregivers with experience using these programs.
+The findings highlighted how these services address the unique challenges faced by kinship families, reduce health disparities and racial inequities, and improve children's dental health within these families.
+The project emphasized the importance of integrating school-based dental services into all school-based healthcare programs to ensure broader access and equitable care.

 {{< endcolumn >}}